Respiratory Therapy AAS

 Category: RRT-level program

 Accreditation Status: Continuing Accreditation

 This program has been accredited by the Commission on Accreditation for Respiratory Care (CoARC)

-Employment of respiratory therapists is expected to grow by 23 percent from 2016 to 2026, much faster than the average for all occupations.
+Respiratory Therapists are in demand.
+Employment of respiratory therapists is expected to grow by 19 percent from 2019 to 2029, much faster than the average for all occupations.
 Growth in the middle-aged and older population will lead to an increased incidence of respiratory conditions such as pneumonia, chronic obstructive pulmonary disease (COPD), and other disorders that can permanently damage the lungs or restrict lung function.
 The aging population will in turn lead to an increased demand for respiratory therapy services and treatments, mostly in hospitals.

 In addition, a growing emphasis on reducing readmissions in hospitals may result in more demand for respiratory therapists in nursing homes and in doctors’ offices.

 Advances in preventing and detecting disease, improved medications, and more sophisticated treatments will also increase the demand for respiratory therapists.
 Other conditions affecting the general population, such as respiratory problems due to smoking and air pollution, along with respiratory emergencies, will continue to create demand for respiratory therapists.

 Most respiratory therapists work full time.
 Because they may work in medical facilities such as hospitals that are always open, some work evening, night, or weekend hours.